richardzcode/aws-mobile-react-sample/README.md

 ```

 Copy `clients/RestClient.jsx` from `./aws-mobile-react-sample/client/src/clients` to `./my-app/src/clients`.
-Copy `utils/Signer.js` from `./aws-mobile-react-sample/client/src/utils` to `./my-app/src/utilsIf you didn't do the previous section, copy `configuration` from `./aws-mobile-react-sample/client/src` to `./my-app/src`.
+Copy `utils/Signer.js` from `./aws-mobile-react-sample/client/src/utils` to `./my-app/src/utils`
+If you didn't do the previous section, copy `configuration` from `./aws-mobile-react-sample/client/src` to `./my-app/src`.

 Edit `./my-app/src/App.js` with the following imports at the top: